ClearBlade/native-libraries/async.md

 ClearBladeAsync.Query()

 /**
- * Modifies a query in place and the given filter.
+ * Modifies a query in place, ANDing the given filter.
  * @param {string} column
  * @param {*} value
  * @returns {Query} with the filter applied